 - The 102 MW Nyngan Solar Plant (NSW)

 - The 53 MW Broken Hill Solar Plant (NSW)

 - The 200 MW Silverton Wind Farm Project (NSW)

 - The 453 MW Coopers Gap Wind Farm Project (QLD)

-No. We encourage other developers to bring their projects to the Powering Australian Renewables Fund.
+No. We encourage other developers to bring their projects to Powering Australian Renewables.
 However, the fund is expected to wholly own any projects that it undertakes.

 Every potential project will be assessed on its economic viability and its committed project timelines.

 This may cover a range of factors, including energy and LGC price forecasts, permits and connection.

 Powering Australian Renewables has its own board of directors.
 The board makes investment decisions and represent the fund’s investors.
 If AGL is in a position of conflict, we will be excluded from that investment decision.